Redyen/TheStraysCoS/CurseOfStrahd/0. Temporary Notes/Coles note.md

 - Does not know of the kazahns Staff
 - [[Ismarelda]] is the student of [[Rudolph Van Richten]] but they havent seen eahcother since a disagreement a few weeks back
 - viktor has [[Kazahn]]s magic book
-- His son is actually named Erasmus van Richten
+- His son is actually named Erasmus van Richten who had died
 - Wants us to give Arabelle the gift in person
 - Escher was the one who was going to get Arabelle
 - Can brew a potion to calm the curse for a single day using wolfsbane